InfuseAI/primehub-site/docs/model-deployment-tutorial-prepackage-image.md

     -d '{ "data": {"ndarray": [[[5.1, 3.3], [1.7, 0.5]]] } }'
 ```

-After sent the post request, we can obtain the response output in the following format:
+After sending the post request, we can obtain the response output in the following format:
 ```bash
 {"data":{"names":[],"ndarray":[${PREDICTION_RESULT}]},"meta":{}}
 ```
-The ${PREDICTION_RESULT} is a list to represent the prediction value.
+The `${PREDICTION_RESULT}` is a list to represent the prediction value.

 For example, the following output shows three prediction values in each class.
 ```bash
 {"data":{"names":[],"ndarray":[[3.093,-0.519,-8.918]]},"meta":{}}
 ```

-After verified your model deployment image, now you can use this image in the PrimeHub model deployment function.
+After verifying your model deployment image, now you can use this image in the PrimeHub model deployment feature.

 ## Share Your Base Image

 Share your base image by pushing it to a docker registry.

-Therefore, others don't need to write the model serving code again.
+Therefore, others can re-use the model serving code again.
 They can share the same base image and build a model deployment image by `docker`.